Social profiling

-Social profiling is the process of constructing a social media user's profile using his or her social data.
+Social profiling is the process of constructing a social media user's profile using their social data.
 In general, profiling refers to the data science process of generating a person's profile with computerized algorithms and technology.
 There are various platforms for sharing this information with the proliferation of growing popular social networks, including but not limited to LinkedIn, Google+, Facebook and Twitter.

 Social profile and social data

 A person's social data refers to the personal data that they generate either online or offline (for more information, see social data revolution).
 A large amount of these data, including one's language, location and interest, is shared through social media and social network.
 Users join multiple social media platforms and their profiles across these platforms can be linked using different methods to obtain their interests, locations, content, and friend list.
 Altogether, this information can be used to construct a person's social profile.

 Meeting the user's satisfaction level for information collection is becoming more challenging.
 This is because of too much "noise" generated, which affects the process of information collection due to explosively increasing online data.
 Social profiling is an emerging approach to overcome the challenges faced in meeting user's demands by introducing the concept of personalized search while keeping in consideration user profiles generated using social network data.
 A study reviews and classifies research inferring users social profile attributes from social media data as individual and group profiling.
 The existing techniques along with utilized data sources, the limitations, and challenges were highlighted.